byteleaphq/athena-python/docs/sdks/chat/README.md

     integration=operations.Integration.FILES,
 ))

-if res.object is not None:
+if res.chat is not None:
     # handle response
     pass